-Homemade Cherry Pie is OH EMM GEEE to die for.
+Our Homemade Cherry Pie Recipe is decadent with a fabulously flaky crust!
+Grandma’s Cherry Pie is OH EMM GEEE to die for.
 It is, in my personal opinion, the BEST Cherry Pie ever.
-I’ve talked about my fond memories of baking in the kitchen with my grandma before.
-This pie was always apart of our baking.
+I’ve talked about my fond memories of baking in the kitchen with my grandma before and this cherry pie is always a part of our baking.

 Marble Rolling Pin — we got this for our wedding and it is sooo amazing because it helps roll the dough for you with the weight of the rolling pin!

 Non-slip Silicone Pastry Mat Extra Large or Silicone Pastry Mat — I used to do the put tons of flour all over my counter in order to get the pie crust not to stick to it thing.
 I figured out that these make it so I can use less flour (win) AND the dough doesn’t stick to this silicone mat or the counter (double win)!!

 • Side note: If I don’t have time to make the Cherry Pie Filling from scratch, I really love to use this Comstock Original Pie Filling & Topping, Country Cherry!!
 I love to buy it in bulk to keep in my pantry– turns out to always be cheaper and more cost effective that way!